jongomezdev/MySQL-Employee-Tracker/README.md

 ## Description

-A command-line application that dynamically generates a professional readme.md file from user input.
+A Content Management System that allows users to access information stored in a workplace database and manage employee's using node, inquirer and MySQL.

 ## Table of Contents